-‘How To Swerve A Pool Ball’ will help you add to your pool toolbox and become a crowd pleaser along the way!
+‘How To Swerve A Pool Ball’ will give you all the knowledge you need to add this technique to your pool toolbox AND become a crowd pleaser along the way!

-This is without doubt one of my favourite shots in 8-Ball pool.
-Popularly known in the UK as a Swerve shot or more informally labelled the Banana shot.
-Known by Americans and 9-Ball players as the Massé shot.
+Without doubt one of the show-stopping shots in all of 8-Ball pool and popularly known in the UK as the Swerve shot or more informally labelled the Banana shot.
+The Swerve is commonly known by Americans and 9-Ball players as the Massé shot.
 Whatever you want to call it is just fine!

 I remember the first time I ever saw this shot…

 Perfectly executed by cue-sport legend, The Whirlwind Jimmy White in the 1997 Embassy Snooker World Championships at the Crucible in Sheffield.
 I wasn’t there, I was sitting on the sofa watching the game on BBC2 🤣.
 Instantly hooked, I watched the slow-motion replays and had to try it for myself.
 With Jimmy as my inspiration and coach – I enthusiastically switched off the TV as I headed for my imaginary lesson.
 First and foremost you have to be willing to try – and make mistakes.
 Patience was key as I spent hours practicing repeatedly.
 This post is your guide to everything needed for how to swerve a pool ball.